IORoot/HouseQuests_wiki/docs/Features/local_area.md

 (Letter Icon)

 Colour-coded red.
-Local post-offices in the area.
+Local post offices in the area.
 Clicking the icon will optionally show:

 - Name of post-offices
 - Brand name of post-offices